Design Pattern: Factory Pattern in Go

 Factory pattern abstracts the object creation process and logic from the client.
 We use the Factory pattern to generate object, when we don’t want to instantiate the object directly.

-Factory generates the desired object based on the selected criteria.
-In this article, we are exploring the implementation of the Factory pattern in Golang.
+In this article, we discuss the implementation of the Factory Pattern in Go.

 Implementation